 Premature births: A guide for NZ employers

 The arrival of a premature baby brings a unique set of challenges for new parents.
-Between hospital stays, medical concerns, and adjusting to parenthood earlier than anticipated, your employees need additional support and understanding during this stressful time.
+Between hospital stays, medical concerns, and adjusting to parenthood earlier than anticipated, many parents need additional support and understanding during this stressful time.

 In New Zealand, approximately 10% of all births - around 6,000 babies - are premature each year.
 Of these, about 1% are born very premature (before 32 weeks), often requiring extended neonatal intensive care unit (NICU) stays and specialised medical attention.